webview-crypto/webview-crypto/README.md

 ## Tests

 We have some unit tests for basic behavior here.
 Run `npm run test:local` to run them in a local browser.
+You also need to run `npm run build:watch` to recompute the `webViewWorkerString` injected as needed.

 In Travis CI, they run on iOS, Android, and Chrome through SauceLabs.